Sal-Romano/4d.qbo/README.md

 ## Overview

-The core functionality resides in a FastAPI application (`api/main.py`) that will eventually handle the synchronization logic.
+The core functionality resides in a FastAPI application (`api/main.py`) that serves endpoints (`api/v1`) to handle the synchronization logic.
 The `scripts/` directory contains utilities for initial setup and testing API connections.

 ## Requirements